Behavior – what feeling does that word bring up?

-Why replace a behavior?
+Why would you want to replace a behavior?

 Think about a student yelling out during class or another putting hands on another child when lining up for a transition.

-- Are they seeking attention?
+- Is the student seeking attention?

-- Are they frustrated?
+- Are they feeling frustrated?

 Often when I hear pushback to using replacement behaviors (“they should just stop doing it in the first place!”), I think it’s important to recognize that these newly introduced behaviors are intended to be used as a transition and may eventually be faded out.